Raj-1727/badapple-py/README.md

 # Usage

 ```
-python badapple-py(badapple-py works too)      # if running from the cloned repository
+python badapple-py      # if running from the cloned repository
 # or
 badapple-py                                    # if installed from AUR
 ```